-The central thesis of this paper is that machine tools have had a great deal to do with rising productivity in manufacturing industry since the Industrial Revolution.
-The impact has been both direct and indirect: The direct impact consists of rising labor productivity through the use of faster, more accurate, more mechanized machines, and of higher capital productivity through higher operating rates, greater reliability, and higher utilization rates.
-The indirect impact is the result of the organizational changes affecting both labor, capital, raw materials, and energy which the use of new or improved machine tools has either necessitated or facilitated.
+Clearly improvements and diffusion of machine tools have had a strong impact on productivity in manufacturing industry since the Industrial Revolution.
+The impact has been both direct and indirect.
+The direct impact consists of rising labor productivity through the use of faster, more accurate, more mechanized machines, and of higher capital productivity through higher operating rates, greater reliability, and higher utilization rates.
+The indirect impact has arisen as the use of new or improved machine tools has necessitated or facilitated organizational changes affecting both labor, capital, raw materials and energy.

-The magnitude of the impact has varied over the years, largely dependent on what the areas of application have been and the extent to which new production methods have made possible the production of entirely new products or lowered the cost of existing products sufficiently to create new markets.
+Over the years, the magnitude of these impacts has varied with the areas of application as new production methods have made possible entirely new products or lowered the cost of existing products sufficiently to create new markets.
 The composition of the impact as regards direct and indirect effects on productivity also seems to have shifted over time.
-The main impact in recent years seems to have been indirect, i.e., through organizational changes.
+The main impact in recent years seems to have been indirect, i.e., through organizational change.